 You may also obtain a free paper copy of the report at the Public Safety office at 2222 Burt Street, Omaha, NE 68178, or by contacting Public Safety at 402.280.2104.

 The department is led by Assistant Vice President Michael D. Reiner.
-Our team includes 3 shift supervisors, 3 shift lead officers, 18 officers, 3 full-time dispatchers, and 3 part-time dispatchers.
-Public Safety has primary responsibility for security enforcement, emergency management, campus safety, and parking enforcement on the Creighton campus.
-The department is a non-sworn agency.
-Local law enforcement agencies, including the Omaha Police Department and Douglas County Sheriff's Office can respond to campus when a sworn law enforcement response is required.
-Our officers are trained on CPR, AED, and first aid.
-The Omaha Fire Department can respond to campus when emergency medical care is required.
+Public Safety has primary responsibility for security enforcement, emergency management, campus safety and parking enforcement on the Creighton campus.
+The department is a non-sworn agency, with officers trained in CPR, AED and first aid.
+The Omaha Police and Fire Departments respond to campus when needed.

 Public Safety is committed to a community policing philosophy in our daily operations, patrolling the campus 24 hours per day, 365 days per year.
 Public Safety works closely with the Division of Student Life, the Office of Community Standards and Wellbeing, the Office of Title IX and Civil Rights Compliance, the Violence Intervention and Prevention Center, Creighton Students Union, Inter Residence Hall Government, and many other University offices and student organizations on safety-related issues.

-Calls made to the Creighton University Emergency Line (402.280.2911) go directly to the Public Safety Dispatcher.
-The dispatcher directs the activities and responses of on-duty officers and contacts local emergency responders, as needed.
+Calls made to the Creighton University Emergency Line (402.280.2911) go directly to the Public Safety dispatcher, who directs the activities and responses of on-duty officers and contacts local emergency responders, as needed.
 Students and employees should report emergencies and criminal activity to Public Safety at 402.280.2911.
 Non-emergency calls should be directed to 402.280.2104.

 Creighton University encourages all members of the campus community to report crimes on a timely basis.
 To assist in this endeavor, the Clery Act requires colleges and universities to identify certain officials as campus security authorities (CSAs), to whom students and staff may report crimes.
 CSAs are individuals who, by virtue of their University responsibilities, are designated to receive and report criminal incidents to the Department of Public Safety so they may be reviewed and published in the University’s Annual Security Report (ASR).
 Under the Clery Act, CSAs are required to report Clery Act qualifying crimes occurring on campus, in public areas within or adjacent to campus, and in non-campus buildings or property owned or controlled by the University.